-NY Post accuses Facebook of covering for Black Lives Matter after blocking home-buy story
+NY Post, Daily Mail accuse Facebook of covering for BLM after blocking home-buy stories

-Facebook has blocked a New York Post story about Black Lives Matter co-founder Patrisse Cullors’ high-end home buys, prompting the newspaper to accuse the tech titans of once again exhibiting their bias by engaging in censorship.
+Facebook has blocked stories in two news outlets, the New York Post and [U.K.] Daily Mail, about Black Lives Matter co-founder Patrisse Cullors’ high-end home buys, prompting allegations of censorship and bias.

 The platform barred users Thursday from sharing an April 10 article detailing Ms. Cullors’ “real estate buying binge,” including a $1.4 million home in Los Angeles County’s exclusive Topanga Canyon, for “violating our privacy and personal information policy.”